 Making sure that your child is prepared for kindergarten is something that you want to do.
 In this day and age, what does it mean to be “Prepared for kindergarten?”
 There is a common misconception that kindergarten is the new first grade and that therefore, you must teach your child to read before they begin school.
 This is not compulsory.

 Register now>>> our nursery winter camp in Dubai 2024

 Each child has a different set of skills

 In reviewing how you can prepare your child for kindergarten; you should keep in mind that kindergarten teachers understand that children differ a lot when they enter kindergarten.
 Therefore, kindergarten classes are designed to meet a wide range of children’s needs.

 To begin with, let’s look at the basic milestones for a 4-year-old child.
 Then we shall look at ways to improve their skills.
 By the end of this article, we will discuss how many letters a 4-year-old should know.
 If you have a child aged four and under, this article will greatly benefit you.

 Milestones That Your Child Should Achieve by The Age of Four

-You can learn a lot about your child’s development by observing how he or she plays, learns, speaks, acts, and moves.
-By the time children reach certain developmental milestones, they can usually do certain things.
+Tracking 4-year-old milestones can provide valuable insights into your child’s development, as you observe how he or she plays, learns, speaks, acts, and moves.
+By the time children reach this age, they can usually do certain things.